Spotify, Apple Music and 4 more: What's the best music app for you?

-Sure, vinyl may be making a resurgence among audiophiles.
-But streaming still has a lock on the future of music listening.
+When you're stuck at home, music can provide a sense of order amid the coronavirus chaos.
 Streaming music is cheap or even free (in the case of Pandora and Spotify) and outpaces any physical format when it comes to ease and convenience.
-In some cases, these subscription services sound better than, or at least indistinguishable from, a CD.
-So if you're concerned about sound quality, there's no need to worry.
+Sure, vinyl may be making a resurgence among audiophiles, but if you're concerned about sound quality then streaming still has a lot to offer.
+In some cases, subscription services can sound indistinguishable from, or even better than, a CD.

-We've checked out the leading on-demand music streaming apps and options -- services like Spotify, Pandora, Apple Music and Tidal -- as well as Amazon Music Unlimited and Google Play Music to see how each platform stacks up for your subscription buck.
-While most leading services boast music catalogs of over 40 million songs, each has their own unique pros and cons for a potential subscriber to consider.
-We've purposefully left out services that only play music in a radio format.
-All offer some type of family plan, allowing you to share your service with others for a fee, and mobile device offline listening, though not all are available on your desktop.
+We've checked out the leading on-demand music streaming apps and options -- services such as Spotify, Pandora Premium, Apple Music and Tidal -- as well as Amazon Music Unlimited and YouTube Music to see how each platform stacks up for your subscription buck.
+While most boast music catalogs of more than 50 million songs, each has its own unique pros and cons.
+We've also left out services that only play music in a radio format and don't offer a la carte listening.

-It's also worth mentioning Qobuz, a streaming platform which launched in the US in February 2019.
-It's still too early to call, but at first blush this Tidal competitor offers a clean interface, hi-res audio streams and the ability to buy lossless music.
-Those who want to give Qobuz a listen should note, however, that its catalog isn't quite at the level of Tidal or Spotify.
+Read on to find an in-depth look at each of the services and a feature comparison.
+Most of the services start from $9.99 (£9.99, AU$11.99), but there's a full price breakdown in the chart at the bottom of the page.
+If you want the TL;DR, these are the top three:

-And remember: These plans all offer free trial periods, and the default sign-ups are "no-contract" options.
-So you're largely free to come and go as you please.
-Don't be afraid to try the waters of a rival service if you're not completely satisfied.
+It's a close race between Spotify Premium and Apple Music but Spotify wins thanks to a fun, easy-to-use interface, an extensive catalog and the best device compatibility.
+Spotify also offers our favorite free tier.
+Without paying a dime you can still stream over Spotify Connect to numerous devices and you don't even need to provide a credit card.
+Read our Spotify review.

-So here's what we think of the the top six music-streaming services, presented in alphabetical order.
-It's worth noting that all of these services will work on the major platforms: Android, iOS, PC and Mac.
+So here's what we think of the the top six music-streaming services.
+It's worth noting that all of these services will work on the major platforms -- Android, iOS, PC and Mac.
+Actual device compatibility varies widely, particularly on smart speakers such as the Amazon Echo and Google Home.

 Spotify

 Spotify is the pioneer in the music-streaming space, and it's arguably the best known.
-It offers a number of different curated music discovery services including its Discover Weekly playlist and is constantly experimenting with new ones, such as the Australia-only Stations.
+It offers a number of curated music discovery services, including its Discover Weekly playlist, and is constantly implementing new ones, such as Stations.
 The service's (now optional) Facebook integration makes sharing music on Spotify easier than competitors.
-Spotify offers the ability to send a track or album, collaborate on playlists with friends or peek at what your Facebook friends are listening to.
+Spotify allows you to send a track or album, collaborate on playlists with friends or peek at what your Facebook friends are listening to.

 The Good